hmrc/income-tax-mtd-changelog/README.md

 ### 10 April 2024

-The following change is available in Sandbox and Production.
+The following change is available in Sandbox and Production:

 #### individual-calculations-api